ipfs/specs/merkledag/ipld.md

 In order to preserve merkle-linking's power, we must ensure that there is a single **_canonical_** serialized representation of an IPLD document.
 This ensures that applications arrive at the same cryptographic hashes.
 It should be noted --though-- that this is a system-wide parameter.
 Future systems might change it to evolve representations.
 However we estimate this would need to be done no more than once per decade.

 **The IPLD Canonical format is _canonicalized CBOR with tags_.**

+The canonical CBOR format must follow rules defines in [RFC 7049 section 3.9](http://tools.ietf.org/html/rfc7049#section-3.9) in addition to the rules defined here.

 Users of this format should not expect any specific ordering of the keys, as the keys might be ordered differently in non canonical formats.